OmniDB/OmniDB/README.md

   - App graphical stack upgraded to Electron 4.1 and GTK 3
   - Grid component HandsOnTable upgraded to 7.0
   - Improved thread safety
+  - Improved websocket connection handling in the client side
 - Bug fixes:
   - Fixed error on EditData when primary key was of type date or timestamp
   - Fixed display and handling of array types